panubo/docker-monit/README.md

 - `PASSWORD` - auth password (required)
 - `ALERT_EMAIL` - alert email address

+## Special features

+- Mount the host filesystems to /host and they will be added to the configuration automatically.
+- Mount `/etc/monit/results` to the host and place the exit code of services to have them monitored. eg `example.service.result`

 ## Usage Example

-Mount the host filesystems to /host and they will be added to the configuration automatically.

 ```
 docker run --rm --hostname myhost \